robouden/CrowPanel-Advance-7inch-ESP32-LVGL-ESP-IDF-Demo/README.md

-# ESP32-S3 LVGL Display Project
+# CrowPanel Advance 7" ESP32-S3 LVGL Demo

 This project implements a display interface using LVGL (Light and Versatile Graphics Library) on an ESP32-S3 microcontroller.
 It's designed to work with the CrowPanel Advance 7-inch display.

+## Framework Migration

+This project has been migrated from ESP-IDF to Arduino framework to simplify maintenance and make updates from EEZ Studio easier.
+The migration preserves all functionality while making the code more accessible and easier to modify.

+### Key Changes

+- Switched from ESP-IDF to Arduino framework
+- Replaced ESP-IDF logging with Arduino Serial logging
+- Adapted display and touch drivers to use TFT_eSPI
+- Maintained the same UI structure and functionality
+- Preserved FreeRTOS task management for LVGL

 ## Features

 - High-performance LVGL graphics library integration
-- Touch screen support
+- Touch screen support with multi-touch capability
 - Double buffering for smooth display updates
 - PSRAM utilization for better performance
-- Black background with large white text display
+- Interactive UI with buttons and sliders
 - Optimized display refresh rates

 ## Hardware Requirements